wistia/wistia-open-docs/_posts/2012-07-03-upload-troubleshooting.md

 ---
 layout: post
 title: Uploads Troubleshooting
+description: Running into troubles with your upload?
+Follow our simple troubleshooting guide to get your uploads working again in no time!
 post_intro: <p>Getting a message like this in the middle of your upload?</p><div class="post_image center"><img src="/images/uploadissue.png" alt="uploadissue" /></div><p>We know, we're not fans of it either.
 While upload errors can throw a wrench into any awesome Wistia session, 99% of the time they can be fixed with a few simple measures.
 Whew!
 Follow these steps and you'll be uploading videos in no time.</p>
 ---